-The American Board of Family Medicine (ABFM) Board Eligibility Policy for Certificates of Added Qualifications defines “Board Eligible” as ACGME-accredited fellowship training but not yet attained initial CAQ certification.
+The American Board of Family Medicine (ABFM) Board Eligibility Policy for Certificates of Added Qualifications defines “Board Eligible” as having completed ACGME-accredited fellowship training but not yet attained initial CAQ certification.

-- The designation “Board Eligible” applies to those seeking initial CAQ certification following the verified completion of ACGME-accredited fellowship training.
+- The designation “Board Eligible” applies to those seeking initial CAQ certification following the successful completion of ACGME-accredited fellowship training.

 - There are no extensions of the seven-year CAQ board eligibility period.
 If your seven-year period of CAQ board eligibility has expired, there is one pathway to regain an additional seven-year board eligibility period and to qualify for a CAQ Examination.
 This requires that you complete one year of additional training in an ACGME-accredited fellowship program, or an ABFM-approved alternative fellowship training program.

-You can begin the process to obtain your CAQ certification by logging into your Physician Portfolio.
+You can begin the process to obtain your CAQ certification by logging into your MyABFM Portfolio.